sergejsha/tinybus/README.md

  - tiny (~ 30K jar)
  - fast (optimized for startup and event dispatching)
  - well tested (> 90 junit tests)
- - annotation based (no requiremens to method names, no interfaces to implement)
+ - annotation based (no requiremens on method names, no interfaces to implement)

 TinyBus API in nutshell
 =======